| |

 them lose weight or reduce their cholesterol levels.
 Some people have

-allergies.
-And of course vegans don't want to use any animal products.
+to use any animal

 a short